Yes, you can get solar panels on finance in the UK.

 whether a deposit is required

-how long the promotional rate lasts
+how long any promotional rate lasts

 the total amount repayable over the full term